Feminism, the advocacy of women’s rights on the ground of the equality of the sexes.

 My girl best friend told me that she admires my determination to do anything once I set my mind straight.

-My boy best friend told me that if I want to be more attractive, I will have to go to gym and get bigger butts.
+My best friend of opposite gender told me that if I want to be more attractive, I will have to go to gym and get bigger butts.

 You can say that we are living in both a misogynistic and feminist society.
 We know of “insane” activists like Valerie Solanas and Andrea Dworkin, then there are “ignorant” politicians like Donald Trump.
 It is like a game of tug-of-war.
 I find this polarisation of ideology extremely disturbing, and dangerous.
 This is especially relevant to countries where different cultures merge, like France, like Singapore.

 Spending my ambitious teenage years in an all-girls school, I was encouraged to speak up for myself, to treat everyone equal, and to try anything.
 Yet as we grow older, we are told otherwise.
-We are told that 1. beauty is defined by the size of your eyes 2. girls should be both a good mum to your kids and a good employee to your boss (It’s a trap!)
+We are told that 1. beauty is defined by the size of your eyes 2. girls should be both a good mum and a good employee (It’s a trap!)
 3. women can hardly become Executives… (and so on and so forth)

 Critical evaluation of the role and identity of women never stopped.
 It reflects how complicated and tricky this gender is.
 We often hear people commenting on how women should live, or discussing what are the ideal characteristics that women should possess.
 But if we are independent and smart women, why can’t we make the best decisions for ourselves?